BrockWW/BubbleFindingAlgorithm/README.txt

 This algorithm has been developed and tested using Python 3.6.4, all the required libraries and versions needed are described in required_libraries.txt.
 If using a more recent version of python, please use the required_libraries_noversion.txt to correctly install all necessary python libraries.
-Note that thi algorithm was tested with Python 3.6.4 and has not been checked in detail with every newer version, so errors may occur.
+The algorithm has been tested with Python 3.12 using the most up to date libraries and gives results as was seen with Python 3.6.4.
 Please ensure that the local python installation being used is allowed to overwrite currently installed libraries.
 It is recommended to create a virtual environment if it is not feasable to install this package with the local main python installation.
 In order to install all of these libraries, using the terminal move into the location of the